-I’m a deeply spiritual person but I just don’t see the world you do.
+I'm a spiritual person but I just don’t see the world you do.
 Don’t fall into a stereotype I’ve experienced too many times.
 My experience is that Christians and Muslims (in particular) take endless delight in making converts to their religion – usually in inverse proportion to the deepness of their doubt – as if filling the world with others with the same views of the world will somehow make it a better place.
 That was tried during the Crusades.
 Honestly, Islam and Christian fundamentalism are pretty frightening – in particular their extreme views.
 I think the singular idea of knowing the truth and imposing it on others is a dangerous doctrine.

 The idea that some kid in Jakarta, who did not get baptized and pronounce Jesus the son of God and their savior, is going to hell seems a little nutty to me.
 My personal opinion is that the current world religions – especially the paternalistic, monotheistic ones – have stopped helping people because they contain a view of the world that was outdated as soon as people realized the Earth wasn’t flat.
 When we went to the Moon, the problem just became greater.